boralyl/boralyl.github.io/_posts/2020-06-14-building_a_home_assistant_custom_component_part_1.md

 ### GitHubRepoSensor Entity and async_update

-The last part of our component is defining our entity and specifying an udpate method.
+The last part of our component is defining our entity and specifying an update method.
 For brevity, I'm not going to include the full class, but you can view it [in GitHub](https://github.com/boralyl/github-custom-component-tutorial/blob/3ee4d35f4bb08ec92098e7932fd4ae29ef59591f/custom_components/github_custom/sensor.py#L98-L212).